How Useful is Continued Pre-Training for Generative Unsupervised Domain Adaptation?: Introduction

 To address these gaps, we introduce the setting of Generative UDA, where an autoregressive model is trained to leverage knowledge from a labeled source domain to an unlabeled target domain, \textit{using only next word prediction as its objective}.
 We formalize the use of~\mlm for this setting in Section~\ref{sec:methodology}, and then attempt to explore and understand the behaviour of~\mlm for Generative UDA.
-We begin by performing an empirical analysis on 40 real-world domain pairs to explore the tradeoff between continued pre-training and invariance based approaches, and find vanilla~\mlm to be competitive with and significantly more stable than a state of the art invariance based approach (Section~\ref{sec:empirical-results}).
+We begin by performing an empirical analysis on 40 real-world domain pairs to explore the tradeoff between continued pre-training and invariance-based approaches, and find vanilla~\mlm to be competitive with and significantly more stable than a state of the art invariance-based approach (Section~\ref{sec:empirical-results}).
 We then stress test~\mlm, by applying it across varying model architectures and scales, tuning approaches and data regimes.
-We find that~\mlm is robust across these settings, unlike our invariance based approach (Section~\ref{sec:results-more-settings}).
+We find that~\mlm is robust across these settings, unlike our invariance-based approach (Section~\ref{sec:results-more-settings}).

 With recent language models being trained across vast corpora which may include domains similar to the target domain, the requirement for continued pre-training may be raised to question.
 In Section~\ref{sec:cpt-requirement}, we show that continued pre-training is indeed essential for strong downstream performance on the target domain, and this performance rapidly degrades with limited target domain exposure.
 Finally, we attempt to shed light on how masking plays a role in improving classification accuracy on the unlabeled target domain in Section~\ref{sec:mask-word-analysis}.
 We find that the model may implicitly learn the downstream task as it predicts masked words that are informative to the downstream task.